 - Very low graft survival rate due to improper techniques.

-- Compilations that couldn’t be properly dealt with non-medicals and nurses.
+- Compilations that couldn’t be properly dealt with by non-medicals and nurses.

 Is hair transplant not for hair transplant tryphophobes?

 No, they can have a hair transplant.
-With proper stress management and operation techniques, a patient overcomes the fear, undergo hair restoration surgery, return to his daily routines in a week.
+With proper stress management and operation techniques, a patient overcomes the fear, undergoes hair restoration surgery, returns to his daily routines in a week.